1979 (novel): Plot

 The protagonist is a homosexual young man who travels to Tehran with his ex-boyfriend Christopher.
 It is the time of the Iranian Revolution, and as Christopher dies during a drug binge, the full revolution breaks out.
 The protagonist is convinced to travel to Tibet to climb the sacred Mount Kailash, only to be captured by the Chinese army.
 He spends time in an internment camp where he is indoctrinated and goes along with the survival techniques the prisoners develop.
 Throughout the story, the man is largely unaffected by the events around him and pays more attention to art, music, food and furnishings.

 Publication

 The book was published by Kiepenheuer & Witsch on 24 September 2001.
 The original German cover was designed by Peter Saville, known for his record sleeves for artists associated with Factory Records.

-The novel has been translated into Bulgarian, Danish, Dutch, Estonian, French, Hebrew, Italian, Latvian, Lithuanian, Romanian, Russian, Spanish and Swedish.
+The novel has been translated into Bulgarian, Danish, Dutch, Estonian, French, Hebrew, Italian, Latvian, Lithuanian, Norwegian, Persian, Romanian, Russian, Spanish and Swedish.